SkyLined/mDebugOutput/README.md

 This repository contains code that can aid in debugging Python scripts.
-It is used by various projects developed by SkyLined for that reason.
+It is used in projects developed by SkyLined for that reason.